 In addition to managing our operations, the Manager is currently party to, and may in the future enter into, separate management agreements with its other affiliates that own, lease and manage towers and other wireless communications sites.
 These other affiliates may be engaged in the construction, acquisition and leasing of wireless communication sites in proximity to the sites owned by us.
 As a result, the Manager may engage in business activities that are in competition with our business in respect of the sites, and the Manager may experience conflicts of interest in the management of the sites and such other sites.
-Pursuant to the Management, the Manager continues to be prohibited from soliciting lessees to transfer their tenant leases from sites owned, leased or managed by our affiliates.
+Pursuant to the Management Agreement, the Manager continues to be prohibited from soliciting lessees to transfer their tenant leases from sites owned, leased or managed by us to sites owned, leased or managed by our affiliates.
 However, there can be no assurance that the persons that control us, the Manager and those other affiliates will allocate their management efforts in such a way as to maximize the returns with respect to our sites, as opposed to maximizing the returns with respect to other sites.
+Pursuant to the proposed AT&T acquisition recently announced by CCIC, the Manager is expected to be involved with the integration of approximately 9,700 towers into the operations of certain CCIC subsidiaries that are separate from us, which will be a major undertaking and require significant time, resources and attention on the part of the Manager's management team.
 Most of the lessees under the land sites are our affiliates.
-As a result, we and the Manager may experience conflicts of interest in the management of the land sites.
-Pursuant to the Management, the Manager agreed to manage the land sites in the same manner as if the lessees thereunder were not affiliates.
+As a result, we and the Manager may experience conflicts of interest in the management to the Management Agreement, the Manager is the same manner as if the lessees thereunder were not affiliates.